Looking Closely at the Growth Curve for SFL Corporation Ltd. (SFL)

 SFL’s Market Performance

-SFL stocks went up by 1.85% for the week, with a monthly jump of 10.82% and a quarterly performance of 6.14%, while its annual performance rate touched -13.12%.
-The volatility ratio for the week stands at 1.64% while the volatility levels for the past 30 days are set at 2.82% for SFL Corporation Ltd..
-The simple moving average for the period of the last 20 days is 0.89% for SFL stocks with a simple moving average of 15.97% for the last 200 days.
+SFL stocks went down by -1.84% for the week, with a monthly drop of -3.28% and a quarterly performance of 2.89%, while its annual performance rate touched -16.11%.
+The volatility ratio for the week stands at 2.50% while the volatility levels for the past 30 days are set at 2.53% for SFL Corporation Ltd..
+The simple moving average for the period of the last 20 days is -2.04% for SFL stocks with a simple moving average of 12.54% for the last 200 days.

 Analysts’ Opinion of SFL